 (15) charging excessive or unauthorized premiums, excessive fees or other unauthorized charges;

 (16) requiring unreasonable collateral security;

 (17) failing to provide an itemized statement of all expenses deducted from collateral, if any;

-(18) requiring as a condition of his executing a bail bond that the principal agree to engage the services of a specified attorney;
+(18) requiring as a condition of executing a bail bond that the bond purchaser agree to engage the services of a specified attorney;

 (19) preparing or issuing fraudulent or forged bonds or power of attorney;

 (20) signing, executing, or issuing bonds by an unlicensed person;